RobKnop/PodNet/README.md

 4. User can search for ohter users
 5. User can share podcasts with followers
 6. Each User have their own profile with timeline
-7. Each User have a onw podcast feed, depending on whom they follow
+7. Each User has a podcast feed, depending on whom they follow
 8. User can like/fav podcasts

+###All Software Components and Services

+##Front End Mobile App Components

+1. Landing page
+  a.
+Sign in
+    i.
+Email/password
+    ii.
+Automatic sign in
+  b.
+Sign up
+    i.
+User registers for an account with screen name, email, password, and photo(?)
+2. Menu (Located on almost all pages)
+3. Activity Feed - Shows all the activity (mostly posts) of accounts that they are following.